mura94/mura94.github.io/Gallery.md

 ## Renders

-Due to the nature of my work, I have become intimately familiar with Blender, 3D modeling, andimation, and rendering concepts & techniques.
-You can see some of my personal work and progression below.
+Due to the nature of my job, I spend a lot of time in Blender doing 3D modeling, texturing, and animation.
+This has given me a decent foundation for learning rendering concepts & techniques.
+You can see some of my personal work and progression below!

 ### Living Room